Theforbidden1ne/betteroldcord/README.md

 ###### Completely removes profile effects, profile colors, avatar decos and banners (revertable, see Addons)

-## please dont make issues about half of discord being gray, its caused by betterfolders and it has been reported a gazillion times im going INSANE

 ![Preview](https://raw.githubusercontent.com/Theforbidden1ne/betteroldcord/master/.github/preview.webp)

 If you use custom/quickcss, paste the CSS at the very top!